 ABOUT THE AUTHOR

-Nitesh Mishra is a third-year law student from National Law University, Delhi.
+Nitesh Mishra is a second-year law student from National Law University, Delhi.
 His keen interests lie in criminal law and IPR.
 He is an active legal blogger and also a Student Fellow at Centre for Innovation, Intellectual Property and Competition (CIIPC).